Mother’s Day, 2014

 Thanks, Grant.

-When Emery was born, I wanted to ride the brakes for as long as I could as I knew she was the last.
-I dismissed the rules, threw out what little was left of the schedule and simply enjoyed being a mom.
+When Emery was born, I wanted to ride the brakes for as long as I could, because I knew she was the last.
+I dismissed the rules, threw out what little was left of the schedule, and enjoyed being a mom.
 For 5 years, short of taking her brothers to where they needed to be and keeping the family fed, I accomplished nothing while achieving everything.
 I acted on whims and my gut and flew by the seat of my pants with her, which more than once had me calling her in sick to her mother’s day out/preschool program because we wanted to have an adventure instead, which always started with buying cinnamon rolls as big as our heads (we measured… kind of….)

 Emery reminded me of the beauty of spontaneity and impulse decisions and that every once and a while cake for dinner and pizza for breakfast is A-OK and if you need to call popcorn a vegetable, then so be it.
 I broke all rules with her, including letting her sleep with me as an infant, but if that’s how I was going to get a good night’s sleep, then that’s how we were going to do it.

-When we first took our new puppy to the veterinarian and he made an initial examination then left the room, she asked me why the vet was a man and I started to explain that it might have been the “woman vet’s” day off when she interrupted me with this:
+When we first took our new puppy to the veterinarian and he made an initial examination then left the room, she asked me why the vet was a man, and I started to explain that it might have been the “woman vet’s” day off when she interrupted me with this:

 “Why isn’t the Dr. a dog?
 Wouldn’t a dog be able to understand our puppy better than we people could?”